|

 Thunderbird Mine

-The Thunderbird was originally owned and operated by the
+The Thunderbird was originally owned and operated by the Mcginnis

-material was taken from This mine is gorgeous, fairly hard
+was taken from This mine is gorgeous, fairly hard material.

 |